louy/ts-gettext-extractor/README.md

 Look at [Makefile.toml](/Makefile.toml) for list of tools & tasks we use.

 ## Release
-Release is done through the [release workflow](/.github/workflows/release.yaml).
+Release is done through the [cd workflow](/.github/workflows/cd.yaml).
 To make a new release just bump the version `yarn bump patch|minor|major` and `git push --follow-tags`.